Data file transfer(The general analysis division)

 Since Aspera Server is not installed in the general analysis division and the personal genome analysis division, users cannot upload or download data via Aspera from their computers.
 If you need to transfer data from your computer to those division, please use Archaea Tools.

-If you install ascp (Aspera client) in the general analysis division and the individual genome area, you will be able to upload and download data via Aspera from DDBJ, NCBI, and EBI.
+On the other hand, if you install ascp (Aspera client) in the general analysis division and the individual genome area, you will be able to upload and download data via Aspera from DDBJ, NCBI, and EBI.

 How to Use Archaea Tools